yCatDev/uimgui-vr/README.md

 - Ability to zoom in/out on windows in VR space
 - Better head following and positioning for VR mode
+– Ability to pin text-only informational windows so they remain visible even after exiting VR mode.
 - More precise control over element sizing
 - Improved GUI activation architecture and UImGUI.cs script workflow
 - iOS build support